-1.5 Eggs
+1.5 Milk and eggs

-• Where possible the eggs that we use in our freshly prepared dishes including scrambled egg for breakfast are free range and organic.
+- All the milk that we purchase for Nottingham Trent University for use in freshly prepared meals is 100% organic. - All the eggs that we use in our freshly prepared dishes including scrambled egg for breakfast are free range and organic.